Accreditation: supporting safety and control in the use of chemicals

 UKAS accredits Proficiency Testing (PT) Providers for a range of chemistry schemes to ISO/IEC 17043: Conformity assessment - General requirements for proficiency testing.
 These schemes involve chemical analysis of food and food products, beverages, waters, clinical, forensics, and consumer products.

-UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 for a number of materials including drinks, foodstuffs, animal feed, herbal medicines, gases and water.
+UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 (currently in the process of being replaced by ISO 17034) for a number of materials including drinks, foodstuffs, animal feed, herbal medicines, gases and water.

 UKAS provides accreditation for organisations seeking appointment by a UK competent authority under EC Directives or UK Regulations.